The Importance of Heartworm, Flea and Tick Prevention for Dogs and Cats in Stevenson Ranch, CA

 Keeping Fleas Away from Your Dog or Cat

-A high-quality flea preventative, which you can find at our hospital, is necessary to protect your pet from an infestation.
+A high-quality flea preventative, which you can find at our animal hospital, is necessary to protect your pet from an infestation.
 We carry the best and safest flea, tick, and heartworm prevention products on the market.
-Our team would be happy to provide you with more information about these products if you have any questions or concerns.
-Just give us a call today at (661) 799-0655!
+Our veterinarians would be happy to provide you with more information about these products if you have any questions or concerns.
+Just give us a call today at (661) 799-0655.